-NOTE - If you change the IP address of the GbE Switch Module, make sure that the GbE Switch Module and the management module both reside on the same subnet.
+NOTE - If you change the IP address of the GbE Switch Module, make sure that the switch module and the management module both reside on the same subnet.
+Both management module ports (Ethernet 0 and Ethernet 1) must reside on the same subnet.

-- 5. Enable the following features in the management module (Switch Tasks > Management > Advanced Management): - External Ports - External management over all ports (required if you want to access the management network through the four external ports on the GbE Switch Module)
+5. Enable the following features in the management module:

+- External Ports (I/O Module Tasks > Admin/Power/Restart > Advance Setup) - External management over all ports (Configuration > Advanced Configuration)

+This setting is required if you want to access the management network through the external ports on the GbE Switch Module.